Strategy Questions to Ask Before Moving Forward: Top 3

 Our organizational alignment research found strategic clarity accounts for 31% of the difference between high and low performing companies in terms of revenue growth, profitability, customer loyalty, leadership effectiveness, and employee engagement.
 To be sure your plan for growth is a sound one, you should always be clear on the following three corporate strategy basics:

 The first right strategy questions to ask is about focus.
 While it is true that companies must excel at and balance multiple areas simultaneously, most high growth companies are crystal clear about what they are really about when push comes to shove.
-Is it:
+Strategically is it People first?
+Clients first?
+Products first?
+Finances first?Financial Services Example

 A recent financial services client decided that, at their core, they are really about making money for shareholders.
 That does not mean that they ignore their customers, treat their employees poorly, or underinvest in their offerings.
-It just means that their strategic decisions, performance culture, and investments will always lean toward making money.
+It just means that their strategic decisions, performance culture, and investments will always lean toward driving profitability.

-This clarity allowed them to prioritize profitability metrics and divest from non-core businesses — leading to double-digit ROI improvements.
+This clarity allowed them to prioritize key financial metrics and divest from non-core businesses — leading to double-digit ROI improvements.

 High Tech Example